It’s time to make it official and postpone the Tokyo Olympics due to coronavirus concerns

 But now is precisely the time to postpone the Games, so athletes can stop trying to figure out ways to train when so much of society is being shut down.
 Two Olympic training centers in the U.S. have already shuttered — along with most gyms, pools and facilities.
 Furthermore, it’s almost laughable to think of competitors from around the world convening to compete in close contact — and live together in the Olympic Village — in July.

-Yes, the scheduled Opening Ceremony is still four months away, but 43 percent of the more than 11,000 athletes still need to qualify.
+Yes, the scheduled Opening Ceremony is still four months away, but 43% of the more than 11,000 athletes still need to qualify.
 It would be virtually impossible to hold the necessary Olympic Trials as the effects of the coronavirus rage on, without much sign of abating yet, especially in North America and Europe.

 Hayley Wickenheiser, a four-time Canadian gold medalist in hockey and a member of the IOC’s Athletes Commission, put it best in an interview with CNN.